Brazil: Cartels and Leniency

 Leniency applications must meet the following requirements:

-• the cooperation must result in the identification of the other members of the conspiracy, and production of information or documents that prove the anti-competitive practice;
+- the cooperation must result in the identification of the other members of the conspiracy and the production of information or documents that prove the anti-competitive practice;

 The SDE has widely publicised the leniency programme, having issued and distributed brochures, aimed mainly at companies’ middle-management, which explains why and how to report a collusive scheme and file an application.